This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Standout: game meats, ingredient quality, chef creativity

-The Ram Restaurant
+The Ram Restaurant, Sun Valley

 Best for: classic dinners, resort atmosphere